johnmartinsson/differentiable-mel-spectrogram/README.md

 # Run experiments

+All experiments.

+    sh run_experiments.sh

+Only synthetic data.

+    python main.py --num_samples=5 --max_epochs=10000 --name=time_frequency --ray_root_dir=./ray_results/

+Only Free Spoken Digit dataset.

-    python main.py --num_samples=4000 --max_epochs=500 --name=dtf_sigma_search
+    python main.py --num_samples=5 --max_epochs=10000 --name=audio_mnist --ray_root_dir=./ray_results/

 The code uses 0.25 GPUs and 2 CPUs per experiment, edit the tune.with_resources line in main.py if you want to use more or less GPUs or CPUs.
+Defaults to cuda:1 device.

 # Produce figures

+Validation data.

+    python produce_figures.py --name=time_frequency --split=valid --ray_root_dir=./ray_results/
+    python produce_figures.py --name=audio_mnist --split=valid --ray_root_dir=./ray_results/

+Test data.
+This requires looping through all model configurations and making predictions on the test set, which takes a couple of minutes on the GPU.
+The DataFrame is stored in the ./results directory as well as the predictions and labels for each model, which are loaded the next time the script is run to prevent re-running all test predictions.

+    # figure 2
+    python produce_figures.py --name=time_frequency --split=test --ray_root_dir=./ray_results/

+    # figure 3
-    python produce_figures.py --name=dtf_sigma_search
+    python produce_figures.py --name=audio_mnist --split=test --ray_root_dir=./ray_results/

-Produces the figures used in the paper and puts them in the ./figures directory.
+Produces the figures used in the paper and puts them in the ./results/figures directory.

 # Explore the datasets